physrisk/website-source/articles/2010/non-linear-stochastic-model-return.md

 Financial Markets, Stochastic Control, Chris Myers (Ed.), ISBN:
 978-953-307-121-3, Sciyo, Available from:
 <http://www.intechopen.com/articles/show/title/a-non-linear-double-stochastic-model-of-return-in-financial-markets>
-– it's the latest review of research, done in the recent years, by scientists from Institute of Theoretical Physics and Astronomy, Vilnius University.
+– the latest review of research, done in the recent years, by scientists from Institute of Theoretical Physics and Astronomy, Vilnius University.